 Distinguished Undergraduate Alumnus

-James “Great Neck” Richman (ADL ’72) President and CEO of Richloom Fabrics, a textile convertor and manufacturer of home furnishing fabrics.
+James “Great Neck” Richman (ADL ’72), President and CEO of Richloom Fabrics, a textile convertor and manufacturer of home furnishing fabrics.
 With offices in NYC, Shanghai China and manufacturing and distribution plants in North and South Carolina.

 Great Neck currently sits on the Executive Board of Case Western Reserve University, The Board of Trustees at the High Museum of Art in Atlanta, The Board of the Rock and Roll Hall of Fame Museum in Cleveland and the Board of Overseers at the NYU Stern School of Business (involved in the school of Business and Human Rights.)

 He is heavily involved with the Democratic Senate Campaign Committee (DSCC).
-He is also involved in voter education and registration initiative, along with his family foundation donates to other educational institutions (Brandeis University, George Washington University) is a major contributor to many major Jewish organizations along with many local New York charities.
+He is also involved in voter education and registration initiatives, along with his family foundation donates to other educational institutions (Brandeis University, George Washington University) is a major contributor to many major Jewish organizations along with many local New York charities.

 Hobbies include road biking, skiing, guitar, travel with his wife Elissa and have two married children with a grandchild on the way.